Angie Fell MBACP (Accred), PG Dip, BSc

 I provide a confidential, non-judgemental, and professional therapeutic space where we can explore whatever is causing you distress.
 By working alongside you I can support you to find ways of coping with challenging emotions, relationships, circumstances or life events you are experiencing.

-Whilst I have particular expertise supporting adults in areas including relationships, identity and sense of self, I am also experienced in supporting a diverse client body around a wide variety of topics including depression, childhood trauma, anxiety and self-harming behaviours.
+Whilst I have particular expertise supporting clients with issues around relationships, identity and self-esteem, I am also experienced in supporting a range of clients with a wide variety of topics including anxiety, depression, childhood trauma and disordered eating.

-I hope that as a result of engaging in the counselling process you will gain insight into your situation and any options for change that you might want to consider.
+I hope that as a result of engaging in the counselling process you will gain insight into your situation and discover options for change.
 The ultimate goal is that your time with me will help you to feel better in the here and now with an eye on a future of fulfilment and meaning.

 I am a professionally qualified Counsellor and an Accredited and Registered Member of the BACP (British Association for Counselling and Psychotherapy).
 This means that you can trust that I work in accordance with the BACP Ethical Framework for the Counselling Professions.